-• The text file, which is copied in the USER tab can be showed.
+• The text file, which is copied in the USER tab can be showed. • Line feed (or "carriage return") is not automatically performed in the instrument.
+If a sentence is not displayed in its entirety because of limitations in the screen space, execute the line feed on your computer.

-- Line feed (or "carriage return") is not automatically performed in the instrument.
-If a sentence is not displayed in its entirety because of limitations in the screen space, execute the line feed on your computer. - When the background color is specified in the song data, the BACKGROUND setting cannot be changed.
+• When the background color is specified in the song data, the BACKGROUND setting cannot be changed.

-Displaying the lyrics/text on an external TV monitor (CVP-405)
+Displaying the lyrics/text on an external TV, video, or computer monitor

-The lyrics/text indicated on the display can also be output via the VIDEO OUT terminal.
+The lyrics/text indicated on the display can also be output via the VIDEO OUT/RGB OUT terminal.

-- 1 Use an appropriate video cable to connect the [VIDEO OUT] connector of the instrument to the Video input connector on the TV monitor. - 2 Set the external television/video monitor signal (NTSC or PAL) used by your video equipment, if necessary. - Call up the operation display.
-[FUNCTION] → [J] UTILITY → TAB [◄][▶] SCREEN OUT - 2 Press the [1 ▲ ▼] button to select the external television/video monitor signal.
+- Use an appropriate video cable to connect the [VIDEO OUT]/[RGB OUT] connector of the instrument to the video input connector on the TV/computer monitor. - 2 Set the external television, video, or computer monitor signal (NTSC, PAL, or RGB) used by your video equipment, if necessary. - Call up the operation display.
+[FUNCTION] → [J] UTILITY → TAB [◄][►] SCREEN OUT - 2 Press the [1 ▲ ▼] button to select the external television, video, or computer monitor signal.